kiranma72/abdm-docs/content/3-milestone2/request-health-records.md

 # Request Health Records

-The **data request and transfer** process between the HIU, CM and HIP passes through the following three stages:
+The **data request and transfer** process between the HIU, HIE-CM and HIP passes through the following three stages:

 **First Stage**

-- The HIU system for patient’s health information to the HIP, through the CM against a valid granted consent.
+- The HIU system for patient’s health information to the HIP, through the HIE-CM against a valid granted consent.
-- The CM assigns a transaction ID for the entire data flow and communicates this Id to the health repositories of the HIU and the HIP.
+- The HIE-CM assigns a transaction ID for the entire data flow and communicates this Id to the health repositories of the HIU and the HIP.
 - The HIU’s health repository embeds three key elements within the health information request:
 	- The consent ID corresponding to the consent artefact against which the information request is being made.
-	- A data push URL, which is a callback URL that indicators where the information can be pushed by the HIP’s health repository.
+	- A data push URL, which is a callback URL that indicates where the information can be pushed by the HIP’s health repository.
 This URL can be different from the HIU’s access URL, provided at the time of registration with the gateway.
-The HIU can specify a different URL for the data flow, in order to keep its identity secret to the extent possible.
+The HIU can specify a different URL for the data flow, in order to keep its identity secret to the possible extent.
 	- Several parameters such as the date-time range for the requested and a set of encryption parameters for the HIP repository to encrypt the information.
 The Elliptic-curve Diffie–Hellman based encryption standard is used for encrypting health information.

-- The HIU’s health repository relays all this information to the CM through the gateway.
-From the CM, the information is relayed to the HIP’s health repository (via the gateway).
+- The HIU’s health repository relays all this information to the HIE-CM through the gateway.
+From the HIE-CM, the information is relayed to the HIP’s health repository (via the gateway).

 **Second Stage**